MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 Action-based messaging extensions should do the following:

-* Allow users to trigger actions on a message without completing intermediate steps, such as signing in.
+* Allow users to trigger actions on a message without completing intermediate steps, such as sign in.

   ![No Intermediate Step ](~/assets/images/submission/validation-messaging-extension-no-intermediate-step.png)
   :::image type="icon" source="~/assets/images/submission/validation-correct-icon.png"::: No intermediate step available.